25.8 C

 1. Start With Recommendations and Reviews

 Ask fellow pet parents for recommendations.
 Word-of-mouth referrals are a great way to hear real stories.
-Online reviews can also give insight into clinic experiences.
+Reviews found online might also provide information on clinic experiences.

 When scanning reviews on Google, Yelp, or veterinary directories, look for patterns in: